What plans do you have for leaving your business?

 The economy remains challenging and many people’s financial aspirations are still a long way off being attained.
 Thankfully, many have seen a measure of recovery although we are still a way off from the financial problems of recent years.

 Every business owner should have a personal exit strategy.
 We sometimes refer to this as a ‘starting with the end in mind’ strategy.
-Key issues to consider could include:
+Key issues to consider when leaving your business could include:

 A fall in the value of your retirement funds and the value of property may influence your decision as to when you are able to retire.